carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-AstronomyWorkflowExample.md

 Note, however that the mapping between the frequency and filenames are still correct (eg. obs_1.dat is paired with 10 in pointing 10deg_10deg).

 Now that the channel is working we can set up a process to join the data for each pointing direction.
-We set the input to be a tuple with the same shape as the input channel, however we have the option of keeping the freq and file variables as a list of undetermined length, rather than trying to force them to be of length three.
+We set the input to be a tuple with the same shape as the input channel.
+All process inputs can be a single value/file or a list of values/files.
+This flexibility means that this process would still work if we input more than three files to this process.
-The result is that the the variable `freqs` will be a list of values, and `obs` will be a list of file objects.
+In this example, the variable `freqs` will be a list of values, and `obs` will be a list of file objects.

 Our dummy script is just going to concatenate all the observations into a single file with a name that is like `obs_f1_f2_f3.dat`.
 Of course in reality you'll have some better way of doing this.
 Finally, our output is going to be the pointing direction and the file that was just generated.